-Scholars are invited to submit manuscripts of both research papers and book reviews to the journal management system of ZTP (https://ztp.jesuiten.org).
+Scholars are invited to submit manuscripts of both research papers and book reviews to https://ztp.jesuiten.org.
 Research articles are subject to double-blind peer review by at least two referees.
 In order to avoid having the same book reviewed twice for ZTP, authors of book reviews are requested to contact the book review editor in advance.

-All submissions need to be prepared in accordance with the following guidelines:
+All submissions need to be prepared in accordance with the following guidelines::